Public interest theory

 Public interest theory competes for acceptance with public choice and regulatory capture in explaining regulation and its effects on public welfare.

 Markets and regulation

-In modern economies, resource are allocated mainly by markets.
-In theory, this allocation is optimal, but the conditions necessary to achieve that optimum are frequently not present.
+In modern economies, resources are allocated mainly by markets.
+Ideally under certain market theories, this allocation is meant to be optimal, but the conditions necessary to achieve that optimum are frequently not present.
 In that case resource allocation is suboptimal, creating the possibility that some intervention could improve things.
 One such intervention is government regulation.
 Others include taxes/subsidies and improvements to education/infrastructure.

 Public interest theory claims that government regulation can improve markets, compensating for imperfect competition, unbalanced market operation, missing markets and undesirable market outcomes.
 Regulation can facilitate, maintain, or imitate markets.

 Public interest theory is a part of welfare economics.
 It emphasizes that regulation should maximize social welfare and that regulation should follow a cost/benefit analysis to determine whether the increased social welfare outweighs the regulatory cost.

 The following costs can be distinguished: